angelperezleon/who2f2b/README.md

 **Todo**
-- [ ] Add a country filter, so only ban subnet from list of countries you provide!
+- [ ] Add a country filter, so only ban subnets from list of countries you provide!
 - [ ] Figure out why f2b is banning 0.0.0.0 (not to be mistaken by 0.0.0.0/0 which will ban everything)